Depression is a disease. It's caused by changes in

 It is hard to know if someone is

-thinking about committing suicide.
+thinking about suicide.
 But past history or events may make suicide

 Things that can make suicide more likely

-Having had a family member try to or commit suicide.
+Having had a family member attempt suicide or kill himself or herself.

 Planning to or saying he or she wants to hurt or kill himself or